Quickstart: Configure a label for users to easily protect emails that contain sensitive information

 An existing Azure Information Protection label to configure.

-To test the new label: The Azure Information Protection client must be installed on computers for users.
+To test the new label: The Azure Information Protection client (classic) must be installed on a Windows computer.

-To try the label for yourself, you can install the client by going to the Microsoft download center and download AzInfoProtection.exe from the Azure Information Protection page.
+You can install the classic client by going to the Microsoft download center and download AzInfoProtection.exe from the Azure Information Protection page.

 To test the new label: A computer running Windows (minimum of Windows 7 with Service Pack 1), and on this computer, you're signed in to Office apps from one of the following categories:

 Office apps minimum version 1805, build 9330.2078 from Office 365 Business or Microsoft 365 Business when you are assigned a license for Azure Rights Management (also known as Azure Information Protection for Office 365).

 Office Professional Plus 2013 with Service Pack 1.